allegro/blog/_posts/2023-03-23-debugging-hangs.md

 -        spring         : '5.3.24',
 -        spock          : '2.3-groovy-3.0',
 -        groovy         : '3.0.14',
--        reactorNetty   : '0.9.25.RELEASE',
 ]

 ext.versions = [
 +        spring         : '6.0.5',
 +        spock          : '2.4-M1-groovy-4.0',
 +        groovy         : '4.0.9',
-+        reactorNetty   : '0.9.25.RELEASE',
 ]
 ```
 Nothing much happens.
 We upgrade Spring and since there are some problems with Spock not working well with the newest Spring
-we need to upgrade it as well along with Groovy.
+we need to upgrade it as well, along with Groovy.
 This is the easy part.
 Now we run the tests and expect to be either elated with the sight of a successful build or greeted with descriptive error messages
 that help us quickly patch the issue.
 Nobody expects anything and in this case this is an unknown unknown.
 ```